 Christians call this model of prayer the ACTS model, taking the first letter of each type.
-You do not have to pray in this exact order, but your prayers should regularly contain each of these four types of prayer.
+You do not have to pray in this exact order, and, sometimes, you may focus on only one or two.
+Other times, your prayers should contain each of these four types of prayer.
 Jesus told His disciples that this is how we should pray, so we know that it is pleasing to Him and beneficial to our souls when we do.